Correlation functions for strongly confined wormlike chains: Polymer model

 where $l_d$ is identified as a length scale proportional to the deflection length\cite{Odijk:1983jha,Chen:2013dl,Chen:2016gy}, $l_d\propto (l_p R^2)^{1/3}$ for $R$ the radius of confinement, and $\langle \cdots\rangle$ denotes an equilibrium average.
 Note that this implies the scaling of the transverse fluctuations must satisfy $\langle\uv_\perp^2\rangle\sim (R/l_p)^{2/3}$, a fact relevant in the next section.
 Note also that eq. \ref{WBRconfCorr} has extrema at $|s-s'|=n\pi l_d/2$ for integer $n$, implying that the correlation functions will necessarily have the lower bound $\langle \uv_\perp(s)\cdot\uv_\perp(s')\rangle \ge -l_d e^{-\pi/2}/l_p\propto (R/l_p)^{2/3}$.
 In the WBR approximation, the rod is nearly extended and one readily finds $\langle\uv_{||}(s)\cdot\uv_{||}(s')\rangle\approx1-\langle\uv_\perp^2\rangle=1-\frac{l_d}{2l_p}$.
 The mean squared end-to-end distance for this model is likewise readily computed through the integral $R_{ee}=\langle (\rv_L-\rv_0)^2\rangle=\int_0^L dsds' \langle \uv(s)\cdot \uv(s')\rangle$.

 The WBR model was successfully applied to cylindrical confinement\cite{Wagner:2007fc}, for which the dominant axis for the polymer can be assumed to be the same as the confinement axis.
-A similar calculation can be performed for a weakly bending rod in slit confinement, although I am not aware of this application of the WBR model to slits in precisely this manner in the literature.
+A similar calculation can be performed for a weakly bending rod in slit confinement, although we are not aware of this application of the WBR model to slits in precisely this manner in the literature.
 For a WBR confined to a slit, fluctuations in the confined and one unconfined dimension are both assumed small.
 If the confinement is assumed to be applied in the $z$ direction and the dominant axis of the chain is the $x$ axis, the Hamiltonian in the WBR limit can be written $H_{WBR}^{slit}\approx \frac{l_p}{2}\int_0^L ds[\ddot y^2(s)+\ddot z^2(s)]+\frac{\gamma}{2}\int_0^L ds z^2(s)$.
-In this limit the confined and unconfined dimensions are decoupled, and a bending correlation function $\langle u_z(s)u_z(s')\rangle$ for slit confinement can be computed using the same techniques $\langle \uv_\perp(s)\cdot\uv_\perp(s')\rangle$ for cylindrical confinement, leading to the prediction of a damped oscillatory behavior for the correlation functions as in eq. \ref{WBRconfCorr}.
+In this limit the confined and unconfined dimensions are decoupled, and a bending correlation function $\langle u_z(s)u_z(s')\rangle$ for slit confinement can be computed using the same techniques $\langle \uv_\perp(s)\cdot\uv_\perp(s')\rangle$ for cylindrical confinement, leading to the prediction of a damped oscillatory behavior for the correlation functions as in eq. \ref{WBRconfCorr} but with slightly different coefficients (e.g. for cylindrical confinement the WBR model predicts $l_d\propto \left({l_p}/{\gamma}\right)^{1/4}$).